IglooSoftware/Challenge-DevOps-150/README.md

 3. Write to the console all film titles and list all planet names in each film that have an episodeId greater than 3.
 4. Return a new json file (in json format) that contains the new data structure.

-(Bonus Points) Ensure that your module definition is valid using 'Test-ModuleManifest'
+(Bonus Points) Ensure that your module definition is valid using 'Test-ModuleManifest'.